Talkala logo

 When does purchased credit show in my balance?

-After Stripe confirms the payment.
-Not when you open checkout, not when you click pay, but when the confirmation comes back.
+After the payment is confirmed.
+Not when you open checkout, not when you click pay, but when the successful payment confirmation comes back.

-If a top-up looks delayed, the checkpoint is Stripe's confirmation, not the moment you started checkout.
+If a top-up looks delayed, the checkpoint is payment confirmation, not the moment you started checkout.

 top-upwalletcreditStripe